HazeDT/PHMGNNBenchmark/README.md

 * numpy  1.18.5

 # Guide
- In this code library, we provide three graph constrcution methods (`KnnGraph`, `RadiusGraph`, and `PathGraph`), and three different types (`Frequency domain` and `time domain`).
+ In this code library, we provide three graph constrcution methods (`KnnGraph`, `RadiusGraph`, and `PathGraph`), and two different input types (`Frequency domain` and `time domain`).
 Besides, seven GNNs and four graph pooling methods are implemented.

+# Pakages
+* `datasets` contians the data load method for different dataset
+* `model` contians the implemented model for nodel-level task
+* `model2` contians the implemented modle for graph-level rask

 # Run the code
 ## For fault diagnostic